 See a doctor without leaving home

 Telehealth is a doctor visit through video chat or over the phone.
-It allows you to take care of your health while keeping you and others safe.
+It allows you to take care of your health without having to leave home.
 Your plan will pay for telehealth visits with your doctor.
-Can’t reach your doctor?
-Call our 24/7 NurseLine 24 hours a day, 7 days a week, at the number on your ID card.
+If you cannot reach your doctor, call 24-Hour Nurseline 24 hours a day, seven days a week, at 866-577-9710 (TTY 800-368-4424).

 Take care of your mental health

 You might be feeling anxious or stressed with all of the information about coronavirus COVID-19.
 Taking care of your mental health is more important than ever.